 You have arrived on time.
 But still they don’t let you on the plane?
 Most probably your flight has been overbooked and there just aren’t any free seats available anymore.
-In this case, unless you’ve voluntarily agreed to give up your seat and fly at a later time, you may be entitled to flight delay compensation of up to €600 per passenger.
+In this case, unless you’ve voluntarily agreed to give up your seat and fly at a later time, you may be entitled to denied boarding compensation of up to €600 per passenger.

 In most of situations - when something like this happens - airline will first offer compensation in the form of vouchers or cash to anyone willing to voluntarily give up their seat and fly with another flight.
 If you are offered compensation like this and you agree to it, it’s called voluntary boarding denial.